divyeshdhokiya/MyNotes/README.md

 # MyNotes
-A simple Manage Notes application using React and Redux.
+A simple App to Manage Personal Notes using React and Redux.